-Alternative 4, as depicted in Figure 4-4, presents the long-term vision for the runway AUN, illustrating the maximum extension achievable within the airport's existing boundaries.
-A runway length of 5,000 feet is a minimum length required for likely airport users beyond the master planning period.
-By illustrating this long-term extension on the Airport Layout Plan (ALP) for AUN, the city would protect the airspace and allow the long-term extension to be considered in potential land use decisions in the airport vicinity.
+The preceding chapter, titled Facility Requirements, discussed justification for the ultimate increased runway length at the Airport.
+Runway length analysis provided was based on FAA specified methodology and specific aircraft performance requirements.
+These analyses indicated a potential long-term demand for a runway length of 5,000 feet to accommodate potential airport users beyond the master planning period.
+This long-term demand is further substantiated by data from the FAA Aerospace Forecast, FY 2024-2044, which highlights the trend of increasing use by larger and more demanding jet and turboprop-powered aircraft over the next 20 years.
+Showing this long-term runway extension on the Airport Layout Plan (ALP) for AUN allows the City to protect the airspace and preserve the option for constructing the future runway extension.
+It will also allow the long-term extension to be considered in potential land use decisions in the airport vicinity.
 The reservation of this space is essential for the strategic development of the airport and Placer County, as it facilitates necessary expansion through responsible planning.
 An important note for this alternative is that these larger jet aircraft are not included in the approved forecasts and therefore are considered outside the planning period of this study.

-Potential features of this extension include:
+Potential features of the initial ultimate runway extension alternative include: